 Paris is another obvious but well-deserved city on this list, as I truly believe there is no other city in the world quite as magical as Paris!
 My favourite neighbourhoods to photograph are: Le Marais, Île de la Cité, Montmartre and Saint Germain.

-Why its so photogenic: Uh, hello!
+Why it is one of the most photogenic cities: Uh, hello!
 This is Paris!
-For a deeper experience with the city, read Hemminway’s A Moveable Feast before you arrive and travel back in time to old Paris.
+For a deeper experience with the city, read Hemmingway’s A Moveable Feast before you arrive and travel back in time to old Paris.

 3. New York City, USA

 The city of New York can seem like a concrete jungle from afar, but the moment you look for the intricacies you will be amazed at what you can find.
 My favourite part of the city to photograph is around the Chrysler building as this is where you will find a variety of buildings, doorways and establishments in art deco style.